-A program of Indiana University Health Community Health, Positive Link is the preeminent provider of comprehensive prevention and holistic social services for those impacted by HIV in Indiana.
+A program of IU Health Community Health, Positive Link is the preeminent provider of comprehensive prevention and holistic social services for those impacted by HIV in Indiana.

 We provide a continuum of services to the community to address the health and well-being of those living with or at risk for HIV.